ArbitRandomUser/MPVShow/readme.md

-__Any seek (for example with arrow keys) except `n`/`b` will mess with internal state of the plugin , Use only n and b to navigate through the plugin __
+__Any seek (for example with arrow keys) except `n`/`b` will mess with internal state of the plugin , you can use only n and b to navigate the video __

 ## Example